UAlbertaALTLab/itwewina/neahtta/README.md

     pip freeze > requirements.txt

 Update [Babel][]'s locale data.
-Babel probably will not have locales created for 'crk' and its written variants.
+Babel probably will not have locales created for 'crk' or its written variants.
 On Sapir, existing locales are located here:

     /srv/apps/nds/babel_locales/crk.dat